 Technical Trading with Imperfect Competition

-Keywords: Technical analysis; market liquidity demand; risk-averse market makers; imperfect competition.
+Keywords: Technical trading, liquidity provision, risk-averse market makers

 Suggested Citation: Suggested Citation